vinmk-git/Soil-Respiration-Model/README.md

 ## What this project does

 Soil respiration is the release of CO₂ from soils via microbial decomposition and root activity, and it is one of the largest carbon fluxes in the terrestrial carbon cycle, and one of the bigger uncertainties in how ecosystems will respond to warming.
 This project, therefore, fits a Q10-based exponential respiration model to observational forest soil respiration data from the [Soil Respiration Database (SRDB)](https://github.com/bpbond/srdb).
-[1] The model can additionally also include historical soil moisture measurements using a quadratic model – a relationship that is well-documented in the literature.
-[2-4]
+[3] The model can additionally also include historical soil moisture measurements using a quadratic model – a relationship that is well-documented in the literature.
+[4-6]
-I then project respiration rates forward to 2099 using temperature and soil moisture projection data from the [Copernicus Climate Data Store (CDS)](https://cds.climate.copernicus.eu/).
+I then project respiration rates to 2099 using temperature and soil moisture projections from the [Copernicus Climate Data Store (CDS)](https://cds.climate.copernicus.eu/).
+[7]

 The model is benchmarked against a Random Forest regressor, evaluated via stratified cross-validation, and visualized interactively on global maps using hvplot.